 Therefore, to help you find the best home addition contractor in Challenge, look for the following traits as you interview three or four potential general contractors.

 - Expertise: While they don’t focus on one home remodeling category, a general contractor should have some expertise across the board.

 - Wide Network: General contractors hire other contractors for specific jobs.
-Therefore, good general contractors should have a very wide network, ensuring they only work with the best pros in Challenge, as well as in Sacramento, Roseville, Lincoln, Fairfield, and Vacaville.
+Therefore, good general contractors should have a very wide network, ensuring they only work with the best pros in Challenge, as well as in Vacaville, Sacramento, Stockton, Fairfield, and Lincoln.

 - Organized: All addition contractors have to juggle multiple projects at once.
 From ordering supplies to scheduling subcontractors, they need to prioritize every aspect of your Challenge home addition.
 If just one aspect of the job gets lost, all can get delayed.